fede2cr/CR-RISCV-Lab/README.md

 In tools/cluster_setup you can find ansible recipes for installing basic packages as well as github local runner.
 In [cpyzabbix](https://github.com/fede2cr/cpyzabbix) you can find a library ported from Python to CircuitPython to graph the availability and load of the monitored nodes, by grabbing the information from the Zabbix monitoring.

+## Monitoring system

+The software Zabbix is being used as a monitoring platform, as it has agents ready available for riscv64, and has an API that allows to be monitored by an ESP32-C3 (riscv32 running circuitpython 8).
+It has a power distribution monitoring with less than 20% of it's nominal node and it also includes an indoor and outdoor weather station for monitoring CO2, Relative Humidity and Temperature of the data center that holds the boards.

+## Obsolete hardware

+Since the arrival of the MilkV Pioneer, the core count has increased enough that several boards which are rare and have slow cores are going to be phased out.
+They can still be made available if there are specific needs for a project, such as distribution image testing.